Authentication

 - Use

-- Use scoped keys where possible (for example,
+- Use scoped keys when possible (e.g., read-only for analytics services)

 - For client-side UI, use